Class Environmental Assessment for Minor Transmission Facilities

 Class EA Amendment Process

-On November 16, 2016, the Minister of the Environment and Climate Change issued a decision on Hydro One's amended Class EA for Minor Transmission Facilities.
+On November 16, 2016, the then Minister of the Environment and Climate Change (now Minister of the Environment, Conservation and Parks) issued a decision on Hydro One's amended Class EA for Minor Transmission Facilities.
 Read the Minister's letter to Hydro One and the Minister's Notice of Approval, November 16, 2016.

 Monitoring the effectiveness of the class ea process

 Hydro One is responsible for monitoring the effectiveness of the Class EA Process by ensuring that the document remains relevant and current.
 As noted in Section 5.5 of the Class EA Document, Hydro One will produce a consolidated annual monitoring report including information provided by all project proponents who use the Class EA in that calendar year.
-The report will be submitted each year in April to the Ministry of the Environment, Conservation and Parks.
+The report will be submitted each year on or before April 1st to the Ministry of the Environment, Conservation and Parks (MECP).

 All project proponents are required to provide their information for the annual monitoring report to Hydro One by February 25 of each year using the required reporting format provided in